 What reasons have been considered for a change of name?

 - A parent is distressed by calling the child by the child’s registered name, for instance, a child named after a violent parent.
-Such distress might impact on the other parent’s ability to care for the child.
+Such distress might impact on that parent’s ability to care for the child.

 - Safety and protection concerns.

-- It is in the child’s best interests to change his or her name.
+- It is in the child’s best interests to change their name.
 For example, the child has been known by the given name for a significant period of time and not changing the child’s registered name to the given name would cause the child harm.

 - A parent wishes all the children of the family to have the same surname.

-If a parent with parental responsibility will not consent to the child’s surname being changed then the other parent can apply to the court to ask for permission through a Specific Issue Order.
+If a parent with Parental Responsibility will not consent to the child’s surname being changed, the other parent can apply to the court to ask for permission through a Specific Issue Order.
 The change of the child’s surname would have to be in the child’s best interests before the court will grant permission.
-It is something that is taken very seriously by the courts as a child’s surname is considered an integral part of their identity.
+It is something that is taken very seriously by the courts, as a child’s surname is considered an integral part of their identity.

 It may be possible for a parent to change the child’s surname by deed poll without the other parent’s consent if the other parent’s whereabouts are not known.
 The parent must have taken reasonable steps to contact the other parent before making an application for a name change, as the deed poll service will want to see evidence that the parent has reasonably tried to make contact.

-There may be some restrictions with using the surname if the deed poll service has allowed a change of name without the consent of the absent parent, such as problems at the passport office.
-If one parent is absent from the child’s life, the other parent has a stronger case of being able to change their surname through the court system anyway so the better approach to take is to seek a Specific Issue Order from the court to change the child’s name.
+There may be some restrictions on using the surname if the deed poll service has allowed a change of name without the consent of the absent parent, such as problems at the passport office.
+If one parent is absent from the child’s life, the other parent has a stronger case of being able to change their surname through the court system, so a better approach would be to seek a Specific Issue Order from the court to change the child’s name.

-Caselaw has held that when just one person has Parental Responsibility then good practice indicates that the other interested parties, such as a father without parental responsibility, should be contacted and if he disagrees with the name change the matter should be brought to court.
-If a father without Parental Responsibility later discovers that his child’s surname has been changed he can make an application to the courts to have the change of name reversed.
-It would also be advisable to apply for a parental responsibility order at the same time.
+Case law has held that when just one person has Parental Responsibility, good practice indicates that the other interested parties, such as a father without Parental Responsibility, should be contacted; if he disagrees with the name change, the matter should be brought to court.
+If a father without Parental Responsibility later discovers that his child’s surname has been changed, he can make an application to court to have the change of name reversed.
+It would also be advisable to apply for a Parental Responsibility order at the same time.